Performers (Main Company)

-Internationally known, Lee Na-Moo combines bellydance with contemporary dance, ballet, jazz, hip-hop, and several Asian styles.
-He won the 2010 Chicago Oriental Dance Competition, which brought him to audiences in Argentina, and was recently invited to teach and perform at the 7th International Oriental Festival in Spain.
-He was a longtime member of Read My Hips, directed by Stephanie Barto, and was recently invited to join Joel Hall Dancers, a contemporary dance company based in Chicago.
+Internationally known, Lee Na-Moo (he/him) combines bellydance with contemporary dance, ballet, jazz, hip-hop, and several Asian styles.
+He won the Chicago Oriental Dance Competition, which brought him to audiences in Argentina, and was invited to teach and perform at the 7th International Oriental Festival in Spain.
+He has also toured with Bellydance Evolution in Morocco, Germany, and the Czech Republic as a teacher and performer and was nominated by the Chicago Reader as "Best Choreographer" in 2019.
+Lee was a longtime member of Read My Hips and is a member of Joel Hall Dancers, a contemporary dance company based in Chicago.
 He is also an avid video gamer and a lover of all things geek.